techworkersco/twc-site-nl/content/resources/long-term-illness/index.en.md

 ### Will people think I'm just on a paid vacation?

-People might, but they'd be wrong.
-If you're ill and can't work, then you need time  to recover---as would anyone else in those circumstances.
-Dutch law protects workers from employer retaliation during long-term illness, so as long as you fulfil your [obligations](#obligations) as a worker, your boss can't fire you for being long-term ill.
-Let people talk, and look after yourself.
+People might think that, but they're wrong and it couldn't be any further from the truth.
+Some people lack empathy in these situations, and they just may not know how to interact in that case.
+The reality is, if you're ill and can't work, then you need time to recover---as would anyone else in those circumstances.

 ### Can my doctor say I'm not allowed to work?